domapic/domapic-base/README.md

 ### Open API definitions

 Openapi 3.0 spec is used to define new API paths.
-Read more about how to define paths in [Swagger specification docs](https://swagger.io/specification/).
-You can even use the [Swagger editor](https://swagger.io/swagger-editor/) to define and design your API, and afterwards, load the resultant .json files in domapic microservice.
+Read more about how to define paths in [_Swagger_ specification docs](https://swagger.io/specification/).
+You can even use the [_Swagger_ editor](https://swagger.io/swagger-editor/) to define and design your API, and afterwards, load the resultant .json files in _domapic microservice_.

 You can add as many openApi definitions as you want, and for each one you can define "components", "tags", or "paths".
 The resultant `openapi.json` will be the result of extending all of them, after adding all needed base properties.